 Loans and receivables and unquoted debt securities - Fair values are estimated using the discounted cash flow methodology, applying the Bank's current incremental lending rates for similar types of receivables or securities.
-The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 2.00% to 35.70% in 2022 and from 2.25% to 28.43% in 2021.
+The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 2.13% to 35.70% in 2023 and from 2.00% to 35.70% in 2022.

 Deposit liabilities - Fair values of time deposits are estimated using the discounted cash flow methodology, using the Bank's current incremental borrowing rates for similar borrowings with maturities consistent with those remaining for the liability being valued.
 For demand and savings deposits, carrying amounts approximate fair values considering that these are currently due and demandable.
-The discount rates used in estimating the fair value of time deposits as of December 31, 2022 and 2021 range from 0.13% to 6.75% and from 0.13% to 6.50%, respectively.
+The discount rates used in estimating the fair value of time deposits as of December 31, 2023 and 2022 range from 0.13% to 7.00% and from 0.13% to 6.75%, respectively.

-Manager's checks accrued interest and other expenses and other liabilities - Carrying amounts approximate fair values due to the short-term nature of the accounts.
+Manager's checks accrued interest and other expenses and other liabilities - Carrying amounts approximate their fair values due to the short-term nature of the accounts.